What are nasal polyps?

 The sinuses are a group of air-filled spaces inside the bones of your face.
 They connect with the nasal cavity.
 This is the large, air-filled space behind your nose.
-Normally, these spaces are fairly open, but nasal polyps can grow to block them.
+Normally these spaces are fairly open, but nasal polyps can grow large enough to block them.
 This can cause trouble breathing.

 Nasal polyps are a subgroup of chronic rhinosinusitis.
-This is a condition in which the nasal cavity and sinuses are inflamed for longer than 4 to 12 weeks.
+This is a condition where the nasal cavity and sinuses are inflamed for more than 4 to 12 weeks.
 But not all people with this condition will develop nasal polyps.

 Other types of growths sometimes form in the nasal cavity.
 Some of these types may be cancer.
-But by definition, true nasal polyps are not cancer.
+But true nasal polyps are not cancer.

 Nasal polyps are fairly common.
 Anyone can have them.